FiddleINC/theofficeextension/README.md

 1. Clone the Repo
 2. `npm install` for installing the npm modules
 3. `npm run build` to build the extension
-4. Add the build folder on the `chrome://extensions` and open a new tab
+4. Turn on the Developer Mode on `chrome://extensions`
+4. Click on `Load Unpacked` and add the build folder.

 ### ToDo